mryap/jekyll-netlify-boilerplate/_posts/2018-09-26-critical-metrics-in-ecommerce.md

 Another metrics you should seek to measure are those that ties in with your shipping, content marketing, advertising, return policy and quality of Merchandise.
 This metrics is a good proxy to measure whether the customers will comes back to you again and again.

-Notice that I never mention the metrics as I do not want to give the game away.
-Hire Me and I draw out a measurement plan with the critical metrics that matters to your business models.
+Hire me and I draw out a measurement plan with the critical metrics that matters to your business models.